itering/substrate_client.rb/README.md

 client = SubstrateClient.new("wss://kusama-rpc.polkadot.io/")
 puts client.rpc_methods["methods"]
 ```
-The rpc methods is dynamically generated, so the api returned by this method can be called.
+The rpc api methods is dynamically generated, so the methods returned by this method can be called.

 ## Development